 How are mail and packages delivered on campus?

-Visit our Living in the Halls page for information on mail and package service for on-campus residents.
-We will not accept packages for the Fall 2017 semester until Monday, August 14, 2017.
+Learn more about mail and package service for on-campus residents.
+We will not accept packages for the Fall 2018 semester until Monday, August 13, 2018.
 Any delivery attempts prior to this date will be refused.

 Does AU offer MicroFridge rentals?